Being a sun safe superstar is a great idea for children. They can play in the sun more safely and protect their health for years to come.

 For young children, who are particularly sensitive, a daily supplement of vitamin drops containing vitamin D can be a better option than too much sun.

 Not many children have gone through life without sunburn, so please don’t worry overly.
 If this produces longer term changes in the skin, you should then seek professional advice.

 In a similar way, if unexplained growths appear on a child’s skin, even long after sun exposure, an opinion from a specialist may make sense.

 Our children’s dermatologists will be pleased to help, although our main message here is about not seeing you.
 Skin cancer and other issues are almost entirely preventable by adopting sun safety practices.

-There’s nothing wrong with a little sun, although this does hold dangers children, or any of us can’t see.
+There’s nothing wrong with a little sun, although this holds dangers none of us can see.
 We hope you and your children have a great time in the open air and stay safe.